teplovDiman/kit/README.md

 The following steps was written for shell (_bash_, _cmd_, etc) use, but you can use any alternative way.

 For start the project:
-1. Open the directory of project (kit);
+1. Go to the second directory of project in your preferred command-line shell `kit/backend/app`;
 2. Run the `gradle build`;
 3. Run the `docker-compose up`;
 4. For check application has been started, try to open browser by the following address http://localhost:8081/api/version or send `GET` request to this URL from a REST client;
 5. To stop the started containers from shell:
    - Press `CTRL + C` which will stop running docker containers;
-   - `gradle clean` will down dangling docker container, clear up images, volumes and then gradle build directory.
+   - `gradle clean` will down dangling docker container, clear up images, volumes and gradle build directory.
 It will __not__ remove openjdk and postgres images.

 # Documentation